jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/_index.md

-+++
+---
+title:  "Book 1 Productivity and the Distribution of Revenue"
+linkTitle: "Book 1"
-title=  "Book 1 Productivity and the Distribution of Revenue" description=  "Productivity is from the division of labor of the earners of rent, wage, and profits" date=  "2015-09-09" image=  "/covers/wn.jpg"
+description:  "Productivity is from the division of labor of the earners of rent, wage, and profits"
-# image=  "https= //sorasystem.sirv.com/books/wn1.jpg"
-# heading=  View 11 Chapters
-+++
+date:  "2015-09-09"
+image:  "/covers/wn.jpg"
+---

 <!-- Introduction

-Chapter 1=  The Principle of the commercial or mercantile system
+Chapter 1:  The Principle of the commercial or mercantile system
 - To commercial people, money is wealth, which is wrong
 - Effectual Demand
 - Money supply
 - International Trade

-Chapter 2=  Restraints on foreign imports which can be produced at home (Invisible Hand)
+Chapter 2:  Restraints on foreign imports which can be produced at home (Invisible Hand)
 - Free importation
 - Retaliatory Restraints and Trade Wars
 - Restoring free trade

-Chapter 3=  Extraordinary Restraints on Importation
+Chapter 3:  Extraordinary Restraints on Importation
-  - Part 1=  Extraordinary Restraints on Importation from Countries Where the Balance is supposed to be Disadvantageous
+  - Part 1:  Extraordinary Restraints on Importation from Countries Where the Balance is supposed to be Disadvantageous
     - Digression on Bank Deposits
-  - Part 2=  The Fallacy of Equilibrium or the balance of trade and the contradictory principles of the Commercial system
+  - Part 2:  The Fallacy of Equilibrium or the balance of trade and the contradictory principles of the Commercial system
     - Balance of Produce & Consumption

-Chapter 4=  Drawbacks
+Chapter 4:  Drawbacks

-Chapter 5=  Bounties
+Chapter 5:  Bounties
   - The Money Price of Grains Regulates The Money Price of All Commodities
   - Production Bounties
   - Digression on the wheat trade and wheat laws